Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 The following classes are of interest to learn more about our UGS wrappers and integration:

+As to not sprinkle service access logic everywhere and have a single source of truth for service access, we've wrapped UGS SDK access into Facades and used UI mediators to contain the service logic triggered by UIs.
+These are called in multiple places throughout our code base.

 - [AuthenticationServiceFacade.cs](Assets/Scripts/UnityServices/Auth/AuthenticationServiceFacade.cs)
 - [LobbyServiceFacade.cs](Assets/Scripts/UnityServices/Lobby/LobbyServiceFacade.cs)
 - Lobby and relay - client join - JoinLobbyRequest() in [Assets/Scripts/Gameplay/UI/Lobby/LobbyUIMediator.cs](Assets/Scripts/Gameplay/UI/Lobby/LobbyUIMediator.cs)